-- MEMS based RF filters using switchable capacitors for tuning have been shown. - Low loss switches using MEMS can be used to switch between various RF filters.
+- MEMS based RF filters using switchable capacitors for tuning have been shown. - Low loss switches can be used to switch between various RF filters.

-Issues such as reliability, yield and complexities in integrating mechanical structures with transistors need to be considered.
+- Issues with MEMS such as reliability, yield and complexities in integrating mechanical structures with transistors need to be considered. - The loss in the switch will degrade sensitivity.